ycpcs/fys100-fall2015/assign/assign00.md

 ---
 layout: default
-title: "Assignment 0: Google Drive Folder"
+title: "Writing Assignment 0: Google Drive Folder"
 ---

 **Due**: Thursday, Sep 4th

 # Learning goals

-The motivation for this assignment is mainly practical: you will set up a Google Drive folder to use for the work you will do in the course.
+The motivation for this assignment is mainly practical: you will set up a Google Drive folder to use for the work you will do in the course, and create your journal document.
 It will also give you some experience using Google Drive and Google Docs if you haven't used them before.

 # What to do